 A number of festivals and events bring a sense of community to the region as well as promote tourism throughout the year.
 These include The Ord Valley Muster, Broome Cup Day, and Shinju Matsuri.
-In the past decade, the Kimberley has also started to attract the attention of a number of TV and movie producers world-wide, having served as a scenery for productions such as Brand Nue Dae and the acclaimed TV series Mystery Road.
+In the past decade, the Kimberley has also started to attract the attention of a number of TV and movie producers world-wide, having served as scenery for productions such as Australia (2008), Brand Nue Dae (2009) and the acclaimed TV series Mystery Road (2018).

 Don't hesitate to call the Kimberley Development Commission with any queries or comments.